PlanterApp/planter_blog/content/posts/hardening-off-and-transplanting.md

 +++
-author = "Erin Thomson"
-date = 2022-05-04T04:00:00Z
+draft = true
-title = "Hardening Off and Transplanting" weight = 5
+title = "Hardening Off and Transplanting" slug = "Hardening Off and Transplanting" date = 2022-05-04T04:00:00.000Z author = "Erin Thomson" series = ["Seed Starting"] weight = 5

 [cover]
-alt = ""
-caption = "A young seedling"
-image = "/uploads/seedling.jpg"
+alt = "Young seedlings in pots and containers outside in the shade" caption = "" image = "seedlings-outdoors.jpg"
 +++
-If you [started seeds indoors](https://blog.planter.garden/posts/how-to-start-seeds-indoors/), at some point the itch to get them planted in the garden really starts to kick in.
+If you [started seeds indoors](https://blog.planter.garden/posts/all-about-starting-seeds-indoors/), at some point the itch to get them planted in the garden really starts to kick in.
 But without special care, the transition from growing indoors to the garden can stunt your plants’ growth and even kill them.
 It's important to ‘harden off’ seedlings and transplant them properly, to give them the best possible start in the garden.

 ### What Is Hardening Off?